The following FAQ provides answers to common questions applicants may have about the Course Material Fellowship Program.

 Do I have to use OER and affordable course materials resources after the Fellowship Program ends?

 You are only required to use OER and affordable course materials for one semester.
 However, the goal of the fellowship program is to develop resources that you can use long-term.
-It is also beneficial to your students to continue to use OER to lower the total cost of textbooks.
+It is also beneficial to your students to continue to use OER, both because it lowers the total cost of textbooks and the materials are customized to your course.

 How will the Covid-19 Pandemic impact the Fellowship Program?